danielgjackson/noisecancel/README.md

 ## How?

-The application sends a short message (repeated 3 times) over the device's Serial Port Profile (SPP) connection, in hex:
+The application sends a short message (repeated 3 times) over the device's Serial Port Profile (SPP) connection:

 > `01 05 02 02 00 00`